 I did not put serious effort into obfuscating the previous paragraph.
 I expect the reader to see immediately how content-free this "security proof" is, and to wonder why I have selected such a useless starting point for my analysis of lattice "security proofs".
-This example is not new; e.g., Damgård [29] notes the risk of "useless statements that are not much better that saying 'the system is secure under the assumption that it is secure'."
+This example is not new; see generally Appendix C.